James Thomson (architect, born 1852)

 James Thomson (1852–1927) was the City Engineer, City Architect, and Housing Director of Dundee, Scotland.
 He originally planned an immense Beaux Arts style Civic Centre covering the centre of Dundee.
 At the onset of First World War, his plans were scaled down and he retired in 1924.

 Thomson was the designer behind the "Kingsway" City Bypass, combined road widening and slum clearance, the Craigie Garden City Estate and the first ever district heated housing scheme at Logie.
 After Thomson's death in 1927 his former assistant, James MacLellan Brown, as Deputy City Architect, remodelled Burnet's designs in 1931.

 Early life

-A native of Edinburgh, he got professional training in Architecture and Civil Engineering.
+A native of Edinburgh, he was born to Alexander Thomson and Mary Higgins on 9 April 1851.
+He received professional training in Architecture and Civil Engineering.
 As a young man, he came to Dundee to join the staff of the Burgh Surveyor.
 Soon after taking the duty he was employed in connection with major schemes then being executed under the Improvement Act of 1871.
 Those undertakings, which, to a large extent, transformed the central area of the city, were carried under his personal supervision.
 The construction of the Perth Road and the first tramway lines in Dundee were accomplished under his direction.